dainst/idai-field/server/deployment_example/README.md

 1. [CouchDB](https://couchdb.apache.org/), the database software FieldHub uses.
 CouchDB provides its own Docker images: https://hub.docker.com/_/couchdb
 2. FieldHub, the application itself.

-For each service it is defined which image should be used to create containers.

 Additionally, an [.env](.env) file sets up some environment variables for docker-compose:

 ```